Fire Science

 Course Substitute : other approved Human Relations course

-This course teaches effective interpersonal communication skills.
-Students learn communication styles and effective ways to adapt communication to meet business needs.
-Through individual and group activities, students improve understanding of cultural diversity, non-verbal communication, and individual influences on communication.
-Techniques for making informal and formal business presentations are also covered.
-Careful preparation for the employment interview is emphasized.
+Course teaches responsive interpersonal communication skills.
+Students learn ways to adapt communication to meet business needs.
+Class activities introduce students to cultural diversity, non-verbal communication, conflict management, and individual's influence on communication.
+Techniques for making business presentations and prep for employment interviews are covered.
+NOTE: English Language (ESL) Level 6 or above is recommended.

 BUS 236 5.0